jazho76/house_of_apple_2/README.md

 ## House of Apple 2

-We now understand the basic mechanism and its main constraint: the `_IO_FILE_plus` vtable must point somewhere inside glibc's valid vtable region.
+We now understand the basic mechanism and its main constraint, the `_IO_FILE_plus` vtable must point somewhere inside glibc's valid vtable region.
 This blocks the obvious approach but it does not completely close the door.

 House of Apple 2 gets around this by reaching a second vtable through the wide-character stream machinery.
 This second vtable is not validated in the same way.
 Let's follow that path in GDB and see how the pieces connect.